sidharthramesh-TA/genai/BERT/BERT.md

 For MLM tasks a given input sentence is masked with 15% of the words and trained with the network to predict masked words.
 To predict the Masked word, BERT reads the sentence in both directions and predicts the masked word.
 Lets look at an example

-BERT takes Input data as embeddings using the layers indicated below
+BERT takes Input data as embeddings, Embeddings are numerical vector arrays that words or tokens have been converted to, using the layers indicated below

 1. Token Embedding
 2. Segment Embedding